paranext/paranext-extension-template/README.md

 ## Webpack Build Explanation

-This extension template is built by webpack in two steps: a WebView transpilation step and a packaging step:
+This extension template is built by webpack (`webpack.config.ts`) in two steps: a WebView bundling step and a main bundling step:

-## Build 1: TypeScript WebView transpilation
+## Build 1: TypeScript WebView Bundling

-Webpack prepares TypeScript WebViews for use and outputs them into `temp-webpack` folders adjacent to the WebView files:
+Webpack (`./webpack/webpack.config.web-view.ts`) prepares TypeScript WebViews for use and outputs them into `temp-webpack` folders adjacent to the WebView files:
 - Formats WebViews to match how they should look to work in Paranext
 - Transpiles React/TypeScript WebViews into JavaScript
-- Packages dependencies into the WebViews
+- Bundles dependencies into the WebViews
 - Embeds Sourcemaps into the WebViews inline

-## Built 2: Packaging
+## Build 2: Main and Final Bundling

-Webpack packages the extension together into the `dist` folder:
+Webpack (`./webpack/webpack.config.main.ts`) prepares the main extension file and bundles the extension together into the `dist` folder:
 - Transpiles the main TypeScript file and its imported modules into JavaScript
-- Injects the WebViews into the main file
+- Injects the bundled WebViews into the main file
-- Packages dependencies into the main file
+- Bundles dependencies into the main file
 - Embeds Sourcemaps into the file inline
 - Packages everything up into an extension folder `dist`